KStoums/poc-battlepass/README.md

 ## 🧪 Design & Extensibility

 - Clean and intuitive interfaces to extend the plugin.
-- Battlepass item display is currently hardcoded in the menu for simplicity.
+- Battlepass items navigation is currently hardcoded in the menu for simplicity.
 - Designed as a proof-of-concept for a private project but **open for reuse**.
-  - **Please do not claim the plugin or its code as your own.**
+  - **This plugin is shared publicly and freely for the enjoyment of the community — please do not claim it or its code as your own.**